 The "Let’s Talk" Program

 For information about the Let’s Talk program, including times and locations, visit www4.uwm.edu/norris/mental_health/lets_talk/index.cfm

-The “Let’s Talk” Program provides brief, walk-in consultations for UWM students with counselors from the Norris Health Center at several locations around the UWM campus.
+The “Let’s Talk” Program provides brief, walk-in consultations for UWM students with counselors from University Counseling Services at several locations around the UWM campus.
 It is free, and no appointment is necessary.
 Consultations are informal, friendly, and confidential.
 Students are seen on a first come, first served basis for about 20 minutes.

 The counselor consultant will listen to your concerns and provide support, perspective, and suggestions for resources.
 The consultant can help determine whether formal counseling would be useful to you and, if appropriate, assist you in getting connected to appropriate services.